stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “What's the difference?”

-“A possession involves a... an entity... taking up residence inside a victim.
+“A possession involves a… an entity… taking up residence inside a victim.
 An oppression is what we call it when the entity is tormenting someone from outside.”

 “You've encountered this kind of thing before?”
 Lady Petherham looked at Julia for what seemed like the first time since she'd arrived.
 It was an appraising look.